On locally compact semitopological $0$-bisimple inverse $\omega$-semigroups: Abstract

 \section{Abstract}

 We describe the structure of Hausdorff locally compact semitopological $0$-bisimple inverse $\omega$-semigroups with compact maximal subgroups.
-In particular, we show that a Hausdorff locally compact semitopological $0$-bisimple inverse $\omega$-semigroup with a compact maximal subgroup is either compact or topologically isomorphic to the topological sum of its $\mathscr{H}$-classes.
+In particular, we show that a Hausdorff locally compact semitopological $0$-bisimple inverse $\omega$-semigroup with a compact maximal subgroup is either compact or it is a topological sum of its $\mathscr{H}$-classes.
 We describe the structure of Hausdorff locally compact semitopological $0$-bisimple inverse $\omega$-semigroups with a monothetic maximal subgroups.
-In particular we prove the dichotomy for $T_1$ locally compact semitopological Reilly semigroup $\left(\textbf{B}(\mathbb{Z}_{+},\theta)^0,\tau\right)$ with adjoined zero and with a non-an\-ni\-hi\-la\-ting homomorphism $\theta\colon \mathbb{Z}_{+}\to \mathbb{Z}_{+}$: $\left(\textbf{B}(\mathbb{Z}_{+},\theta)^0,\tau\right)$ is either compact or discrete.
-At the end we discuss on the remainder under the closure of the discrete Reilly semigroup $\textbf{B}(\mathbb{Z}_{+},\theta)^0$ in a semitopological semigroup.
+We show the following dichotomy: a $T_1$ locally compact semitopological Reilly semigroup $\left(\textbf{B}(\mathbb{Z}_{+},\theta)^0,\tau\right)$ over the additive group of integers $\mathbb{Z}_{+}$, with adjoined zero and with a non-an\-ni\-hi\-la\-ting homomorphism $\theta$: the semigroup $\left(\textbf{B}(\mathbb{Z}_{+},\theta)^0,\tau\right)$ is either compact or discrete.
+At the end we discuss on the remainder under the closure of the discrete Reilly semigroup $\textbf{B}(\mathbb{Z}_{+},\theta)$ in a semitopological semigroup.